jazracherif/audacity_sdcnd/LaneDetectionP1/writeup_template.md

 ### 1. Description of the pipeline

-My pipeline consisted of 6 steps:
+My pipeline consisted of the following steps:
-1. Extract the Grayscale version of the image
+1. Start by extracting the Grayscale version of the image
-2. Perform a Gaussian Blur with a kernel
+2. Perform a Gaussian Blur to remove noise.
-3. Run the Canny Detection Algorithm
+3. Run the Canny Detection Algorithm and extract the edges of maximum gradient.
-4. Cut to the region of interest based on the height and width values
+4. Cut to the region of interest based on the height and width values.
-5. Run the Hough Transform
+5. Run the Hough Transform and process the output lines.
-6. Final Cut of the region of interset.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...